roryleung/GASLA18/_pages/contact.md

 ---
-title: "The 17th International Conference on Greek Linguistics        "
+title: "The 18th meeting of Generative Approaches to Second Language Acquisition     "
 layout: splash
-permalink: /contact/
+permalink: /404.html
 header:
   overlay_image: "/assets/images/river_cam.jpg"
   # caption: 'Photo of the river in Cambridge, U.K.'
-excerpt: "23-26th September 2025<br>University of Cambridge, U.K."
+excerpt: "16-18th April 2026<br>University of Cambridge, U.K."
 ---

 ## Contact Us

-For more information, contact the Organisation Committee at <a href="mailto:icgl17@mmll.cam.ac.uk" target="_blank">icgl17@cam.ac.uk</a>.
+If you have any enquiries, please contact the Organisation Committee at <a href="mailto:gasla18@mmll.cam.ac.uk" target="_blank">gasla18@mmll.cam.ac.uk</a>.